 </div>

-Each feature is wrapped independently in this way:<li>In tags, it is convenient for us to style the list items, such as adding icons, borders, or different background colors.
+In this way, each feature is independently wrapped in<li>Labels in the list make it easier for us to style list items, such as adding icons, borders, or different background colors.

-Although AnQi CMS provides built-in Tag management functionality, we may also store additional, closely related keyword lists in custom fields sometimes.For example, a technical article may have system-level tags as well as a 'related technology stack' field, which includes 'Go language, Vue.js, MySQL', etc.
+Although Anqicms provides built-in Tag management functionality, sometimes we may also store additional, closely related keyword lists in custom fields.For example, an article on technology may have system-level tags, and may also have a "related technology stack" field, which includes "Go language, Vue.js, MySQL", etc.

-To display these technology stacks as independent tags rather than a long string, we can also usesplit:
+In order to display these technology stacks as independent tags instead of a long string, we can also usesplit:

 <div class="tech-stack-list">